How Much Compensation For A PTSD Claim?

 Make A PTSD Claim With A No Win No Fee Lawyer

-If you are eligible to make a PTSD claim, you could have the support of a No Win No Fee lawyer.
+If you are eligible to make a PTSD compensation claim, you could have the support of a solicitor.
 They might provide their services under a type of No Win No Fee arrangement called a Conditional Fee Agreement (CFA).

-When you have the support of a No Win No Fee lawyer, they usually won’t ask for a payment to cover their services upfront.
+When you have the support of a No Win No Fee solicitor, they usually won’t ask for a payment to cover their services upfront.
 They typically don’t ask you to pay an ongoing fee either.
 Should they successfully recover compensation for PTSD, they will take a success fee from your award.
 The law limits how much they can take.
 However, if your lawyer doesn’t succeed, you usually won’t have to pay for their services.

 To speak to an advisor: